ChennyThePenny/DRAT/README.md

-# DRHT
+# DRAT (Disaster Response Automation Tool)
-Create an AI model that will predict future natural disasters based on weather patterns and help aid others in need
+# Create an AI model that will predict future natural disasters based on weather patterns
+# Determine the most optimal and safest route for emergeny response teams based on data road conditions